ashotugo/cozychai/_posts/2024-01-24-modern-living-intro.md

 ### What You’ll Find Here

-At CozyChai, modern living will be the main focus.
+At SipCozyChai, modern living will be the main focus.
 Here’s a glimpse of what that looks like:

 **1. Tech & Innovation:** From smart home gadgets to the latest apps, I’ll be sharing tips on how to use technology to simplify your life.
 But we’re not just about keeping up with the latest gadgets—we’re about using tech in ways that genuinely improve your day-to-day.